Anil-DEMIR-Cs/Splunk-Notes/README.md

 TCP/UDP Inputs: If any data seen over TCP and UDP it will listen, read, and forward it further.

+HEC Inputs: HTTP Event Collector, which lists on HTTP responses and then forward it further.

 *** We can use Splunk with other tools
 - For Web Traffic we can use ZSCALER